 By: Sharon Aron Baron

-A new commissioner was selected for District 4 in Tamarac on Thursday after three finalists finished a second round of interviews.
+On Thursday, a new commissioner was selected for District 4 in Tamarac after three finalists finished the second round of interviews.

-It was a close race, however, only Debra Placko received two votes from both Mayor Harry Dressler and Vice Mayor Michelle Gomez.
+It was a close race, but only Debra Placko received two votes from Mayor Harry Dressler and Vice Mayor Michelle Gomez.
 Finalists Lee Viverette and James Griffin received one vote each from Diane Glasser and Pam Bushnell.

-Placko, who lives in Woodmont’s Palm Ridge community is retired from working at JByrons for 15 years.
-She’s currently Co-President of the Woodmont Property Owners Association (WPOA) which consists of 33 neighborhoods.
+Placko, who lives in Woodmont’s Palm Ridge community, retired from working at JByrons for 15 years.
+She’s currently Co-President of the Woodmont Property Owners Association (WPOA), which consists of 33 neighborhoods.
 She has lived in Woodmont for 10 years and served for eight on her board.

-Placko says she receives a lot of calls from neighbors in the WPOA and that she believes she is calm and open-mined.
-When asked about serving as a commissioner she said, “I believe that I can do the job well.
+Placko says she receives many calls from neighbors in the WPOA and believes she is calm and open-minded.
+When asked about serving as a commissioner, she said, “I believe that I can do the job well.
 I have the time and energy, and I have a lot of people backing me.”

-Placko’s appointment will only be until November of 2014, however, she has the option of running for the district seat just like anyone else that lives in the district.
+Placko’s appointment will only be until November of 2014.
+She has the option of running for the district seat just like anyone else that lives in the district.
 She will also receive the same compensation package as other commission members.